-She tried to reply, but her voice was numb.
+She tried to reply, but her throat was numb.
 She turned and looked at him.
 She gave him a confident thumbs up.
 She didn't want to frighten him.

 Clane ran along beside the accelerating train, continuing to call out her name.
 Some of the others ran up to him and held him back as the platform fell away to the track.
 Ahead the circular doors to the tunnel were sliding apart.
 As the train passed through them her father's voice was abruptly cut off, presumably because the radio connection was lost.
 He continued to gesture pitifully until the doors closed and the station was severed from sight.
 Siobhan stood alone on the unknown underground train.
 The enormity of her folly crashed down on her like a tsunami, but it was too late to turn back.
 She walked towards the front of the train and stared out of the oval nosecone at the immaculate blackness of the tunnel ahead.